AlirezaDa-jc/german-vocabulary-manager/README.md

 # German Vocabulary Manager

-A Windows desktop app + Excel workbook for building a German vocabulary database.
+A Windows/MacOs desktop app + Excel workbook for building a German vocabulary database.
 You type German words into the workbook, click one button, and the app enriches them with grammar, translations, examples, and pronunciation audio pulled from free online sources.